Temporal Counterfactual Explanations of Behaviour Tree Decisions: Evaluation

 In 196 (98\%) of the comparisons, the perturbation resulted in a different in behaviour between the default and the altered profiles.
 And in every single case, our approach successfully recovered the target variable among the explanation set, demonstrating its correctness even for a more complex BT and state model.
+Despite the much larger size and complexity of the serial recall BT when compared to the randomly generated ones in Section \ref{sec:evaluation_random}, the time taken to generate explanations remains low enough for applicability in real-time robotics use cases.

-Examining the number of explanations returned for each altered profile, we see the dependence of the explanation set size on not only the size of the explanation model but also the part of the model that is queried.
-For example, the changes triggered by the \textit{Frustrated} profile result in queries that produce relatively small explanation sets (mean 1.09).
-This is in part because the effects of the \textit{Frustration} variable are limited, with only a single behaviour node having the variable in its input set.
-The changes triggered by the \textit{No Memory} profile, on the other hand, result in much larger explanation sets (mean 18.48), with the \textit{Memory} variable and its descendents impacting more nodes in the BT (5 nodes).
+Examining the number of counterfactual candidates and number of explanations returned for each altered profile, which are larger for this problem than the smaller randomly generated BTs as presented in Table \ref{tab:random_results_numbers}, we see the dependence of the sizes of the search and explanation set on not only the size of the explanation model but also the part of the model that is queried.
+For example, the changes triggered by the \textit{Frustrated} profile result in queries that produce relatively small explanation sets (mean 1.13), despite a relatively large number of counterfactual candidates considered.
+This is in part because the effects of the \textit{Frustration} variable are limited, with only a single behaviour node having the variable in its input set (though one that occurs towards the right-most edge of the BT, hence the large number of counterfactual candidates).
+The changes triggered by the \textit{No Memory} profile, on the other hand, result in much larger explanation sets (mean 18.64) and a greater search space (mean 406.60), with the \textit{Memory} variable and its descendants impacting more nodes in the BT (5 nodes).
 The variance between explanation set sizes can also be explained by the difference in the implementations of each node (i.e. the functions in $\mathcal{F}$).
-Overall, as discussed in Section \ref{sec:evaluation_serial_recall}, the size of the explanation set is dependent on a number of factors in ways which are difficult to quantify in general.
-If we are to reduce this set of explanations to a smaller, more relevant set, this notion of relevance must be encoded for, for example, by applying filters to the counterfactual search that account for properties such as discriminative power or actionability.
+Overall, we observe that a number of factors, including the size of the BT and state, the nature of the functions in $\mathcal{F}$, and the variable being queried, have the possibility of producing overly large sets of explanations in certain cases.
+If we are to reduce this set of explanations to a smaller, more relevant set, this notion of relevance must be encoded for, for example, by applying filters to the counterfactual search that account for properties such as discriminative power or actionability, as discussed in Section \ref{sec:limitations}.